ArlayshaO/atm-refactor/README.md

 * For the new lab start by adding the following features:

-    * Change the pin of the bank account (If the pin is in use, don't change it and alert the user that it's taken).
+    * Change the pin of the bank account (If the pin is in use, don't change it and alert the user that it's taken). //done
-	* Display the date and time on all pages
+	* Display the date and time on all pages//done
-	* Display a warning about fees that must be confirmed before withdrawing or depositing money
+	* Display a warning about fees that must be confirmed before withdrawing or depositing money //done

 * Refactor the following code:

-	* Convert the constructor functions into classes
+	* Convert the constructor functions into classes ***everything broke that was working

 * Additionally:

 	* Error check the users input.
 Fulfill the following requirements in doing so:
-		* Pins can only be 4 numbers and no other characters are allowed.
+		* Pins can only be 4 numbers and no other characters are allowed. //done
-		* Withdrawal and deposit amounts must be increments of $20 with a limit of $200 and must be numbers.
+		* Withdrawal and deposit amounts must be increments of $20 with a limit of $200 and must be numbers. //done

-	* Update the html and css to style the elements and make them pleasing to the eye
+	* Update the html and css to style the elements and make them pleasing to the eye //done
-	* Comment each block of code and explain what it does.
+	* Comment each block of code and explain what it does. //done

 * Push your code to your repository.